 Graceful switchover is used to switch roles, transitioning the production database (operating at the standby site during DR operation) to a standby database and the standby database (newly created at the primary site) to the production database.
 There is no loss of data during the transition and the standby database does not have to be rebuilt

-Maintaining your database and protecting it against failures is an essential part of the DBAs job.
+Maintaining your database and protecting it against failures is an essential part of the DBA's job.
 Without the right tools it can prove to be the most unproductive part of it too.
 Because Dbvisit Standby gives you control over your database environment it makes managing it less of a chore and frees up more time to focus on other activities.
-Additionally, the savings on license costs and maintenance fees are significant (up to 80%), as there is no need to upgrade to Enterprise Edition to utilise Data Guard and Dbvisit Standby requires you to license only the primary server.
+Additionally, the savings on license costs and maintenance fees are significant (up to 80%), as there is no need to upgrade to Enterprise Edition to utilise Data Guard.